daily-demos/examples/prebuilt-ui/ios-webview/README.md

 ## What does this demo do?

-Wraps a prebuilt UI call in a WKWebView
+Embeds the Daily Prebuilt UI in native iOS applicaiton using WKWebView

 Notes: